thomas0829/Seattle-Source-Ranker/README.md

 **Seattle-Source-Ranker (SSR)** is a comprehensive tool designed to discover and rank influential open-source projects where the owner/maintainer is located in the Seattle metropolitan area (including Seattle, Redmond, Bellevue, Kirkland, and surrounding Washington cities).

-The tool fetches popular GitHub repositories, verifies owner locations, and calculates multi-dimensional influence scores to identify the most impactful projects from the Seattle tech community.
+The tool fetches popular GitHub repositories, verifies owner locations, and calculates multi-dimensional influence scores to identify the most impactful projects from the Seattle tech community.＝

 ---